socnetv/app/docs/roadmaps/roadmap_ws9_graph_exploration.md

 * OR logic between conditions.
 * Text-based DSL for scripting / CLI tool.
 * Clicking a query chip label to reopen the dialog with current conditions prefilled.
-* Arbitrary removal for selection / ego / centrality chips (depends on #31 structural undo or explicit parameter storage for those filter types).
+* Arbitrary removal for selection / ego / centrality chips (depends on #31 structural undo — see [WS13](roadmap_ws13_undo_redo.md) — or explicit parameter storage for those filter types).

 ---